Over 25 actionable festive packaging tips

 Recyclability

-Having already touched on how consumers dislike receiving packaging that is too big for the products within, your packaging can exacerbate this further if it is not easy to recycle (or has to be split into its component parts before doing so).
+Having already touched on how consumers dislike packaging that is too big for the products within, your packaging can exacerbate this further if it is not easy to recycle (or must be split into its parts before recycling).

 Consumers of all ages and demographics now demand much more sustainable packaging and products.
 This expectation is particularly true at Christmas (which many consider extraordinarily wasteful and excessive).

 If consumers perceive your brand as not environmentally friendly, it is highly likely to harm your sales in the long run.
-Yet showing your concern for sustainability – for example, using FSC-certified packaging – can be a real plus for many customers.
+Yet showing your concern for sustainability, for example, by using FSC-certified packaging, can be a real plus for many customers.

 Returns

-It happens.
-Even with the best will in the world, products can arrive damaged, not be exactly what the customer was looking for, or even be completely different from what they ordered (although hopefully only on rare occasions!).
+It happens: even with the best will in the world, products can arrive damaged, not be exactly what the customer was looking for, or even be completely different from what they ordered (though hopefully only on rare occasions!).

 Whilst many businesses now have robust returns policies, many overlook that shoppers usually send back unwanted products in their original packaging.
-But can this survive another trip through the transport network?
+Can this survive another trip through the transport network?

 If not, you may end up with many damaged items that are no longer fit for sale, resulting in significant costs to your business (and undoing the gains you may have made over the festive period).